 Look for the giveaway brown mark on fruits and when they are forming pick the fruit off and burn them, this will help in controlling the disease next year.
 Burn any fallen fruit which is unusable.

-The chemical deltamethrin sprayed when the blossom is falling off will definitely help control sawfly.
+The chemical deltamethrin sprayed when the blossom is falling off will definitely help control plum sawfly.

-Plum trees are often attacked by aphids and the first signs are young leaves curling up.
+Plum trees are often attacked by aphids and the first signs are young leaves curling up, this is often referred to as Plum Leaf Curl.
 They are not normally discoloured just curled.
 If you uncurl the leaf the aphids will be seen inside – small green, white or light brown insects.
 By themselves they probably won’t cause too much damage but often they secrete a sticky juice which attracts unwanted diseases.

-There are chemical sprays which may help (use your favourite search engine to find one) but there is nothing that could convince me to spray chemicals over plums and then eat them.
+There are chemical sprays which may help (one of the most common is Resolva Bug Killer) but there is nothing that could convince me to spray chemicals over plums and then eat them.
+The other problem with chemical sprays like Resolva is that they kill pollinating insects.
 The alternative is the plum moth pheromone trap which attracts the male moths.
 The moths then stick onto the trap thus reducing the population of male moths.
 If you try this method follow the instructions exactly for the best effect.

 Both Czar and Victoria plum trees seem to be particularly vulnerable to plum moth attack, other varieties less so.
 The lifecycle of this pest starts in May when the female moths lay eggs on the underside of growing plums.
 The eggs hatch and then dig into the plum and feed on it.
 When fully developed the caterpillar comes out from the plum and builds itself a small cocoon where it pupates (changes) into a fully grown moth.
 Favourite places for doing this are under cracks in the bark or on the soil below the tree.